 Symbol upon symbol leads us out of ourselves, out of our instinct, and into judgmental thinking of self-and-others which snowballs into shame, guilt, grief, anxiety, depression.
 Is it any wonder that 600,000+ women suffer from maternal mental health disorders during pregnancy and in the postpartum period?
 That’s 1 out of 7 women!
 How many of those do you think get help?
 How many attempt to harm themselves?
 How many are successful at harming themselves and others because nobody payed enough attention to get them the help they needed along the way?

 I’m not saying that symbols lead to maternal mental healthy problems.
-I do however believe that they lead us so far out of our wise minds that we don’t hear our instincts asking for support.
-Asking for a bit of processing of this ginormous life change happening to us.
-Focusing more on buying the perfect stuff with our friends and family instead of sitting down for deep talks where we feel safe to ask the hard questions like, “Am I going to be alright?”, without fear that we'll be further invalidated by a response such as, “Of course, honey!
+I do however believe that they lead us so far out of our wise mind that we don’t notice our instinct sending out smoke signals for support.
+The voice inside saying “Hey!
+Can I get a little support here?”
+Focusing more on buying the perfect mom-gear with our girlfriend instead of sitting down for deep talks where we feel safe to ask the hard questions like, “Am I going to be alright?”, without fear that we'll be further invalidated by a response such as, “Of course, honey.
 Don’t worry!
 Be happy!
-Now, lets talk about your baby-registry?”
+Where are you registered again?”